Tairan-Terrian/tairan-terrian.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2025.10* National Scholarship, Ministry of Education of China. **(Top 1%)**
-- *2024.10* Excellent Academic Scholarship of the Recommended Student.
+- *2024.10* Excellent Academic Scholarship of the Recommended Student, Central South University.

 # 📖 Educations